Biden: Governors, mayors need $350 billion to fight COVID-19 - WTMJ

 “Despite this surplus, California is still receiving an additional $41.2 billion in taxpayer dollars from this $350 billion slush fund,” Comer said.
 He went on to describe the spending as a “big blue state bailout.”

 Boak reported from Baltimore.
-Associated Press writer Andrew DeMillo in Little Rock, Ark., contributed to this report.
+Associated Press writers Andrew DeMillo in Little Rock, Ark., and Chevel Johnson in New Orleans contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.